 What’s the purpose of glazing?

-Glazing is applied as a coating onto the surface of a pot that adds on an extra layer on the top of the pottery, making it thick enough by preventing it from becoming fragile and breaking apart.
+Glazing is applied as a coating onto the surface of a pot that adds an extra layer on the top of the pottery, making it thick enough to prevent it from becoming fragile and breaking apart.
 Also, the waterproofing property of glazing doesn’t allow the clay to melt down as it comes in contact with water.
 In this way, glazing increases the overall durability and longevity of the pottery piece.

 Simple earthenware is not capable of holding moist things in it, as it may melt.
 After the application of glazing, treat the pottery piece at a high temperature such that the clay and glaze onto it hardens up.
 In the meantime, the process also fuses the chemicals present in the glazing mixture and makes the pottery food safe.